nkachalia1/p2p-video-app/README.md

 };
 ```

-Future Improvements
+## Future Improvements

-    Screen sharing: Allow users to share their screens in addition to webcam video.
+- Screen sharing: Allow users to share their screens in addition to webcam video.

-    Room passwords: Add optional password protection for private rooms.
+- Room passwords: Add optional password protection for private rooms.

-    Reconnect handling: Reconnect users automatically if they lose connection.
+- Reconnect handling: Reconnect users automatically if they lose connection.

-    User identities: Show usernames or avatars for each participant.
+- User identities: Show usernames or avatars for each participant.

-    TURN server integration: For more reliable connectivity behind restrictive networks.

-    Mobile-friendly UI: Improve layout for phones and tablets.
+- Mobile-friendly UI: Improve layout for phones and tablets.

-    Multi-user support: Extend beyond 2 users per room with scalable signaling.
+- Multi-user support: Extend beyond 2 users per room with scalable signaling.